raspberrypilearning/pick-your-favourite/en/step_9.md

 ## Upgrade your project

-In this step you can upgrade your project by:
+In this step, you can upgrade your project by:
 + Adding more styling to your content slots
-+ Adding more options to your drop-down
++ Adding more options to your drop-down menu

 You don't have to do both.
 Choose whichever one appeals to you and fits the time you have.